Are you a rational thinker?

 Sometimes when we are in a situation and can see no way out, we panic.
 We beat back and forth in our minds, so busy bumping into trees that we cannot see the paths through and out of the forest.

-1. Sit back, breath deeply, and try to still your mind.
+1. Sit back, breath deeply, exhale very slowly, and try to still your mind.
 Don't be like a butterfly that breaks its wings frantically beating against a window so that when it does get free it can't fly.

 2. Visualize your situation as a magician's "Chinese ring."
 It looks solid, but you know there is a "break" somewhere.
 Your strategy is to find it.

 3. Put the situation on paper, diagramming how each unit leads to another to another and back to the start - except that there does not SEEM to be a start or an end.
 Remember to include yourself as a unit if your behavior/attitude could lead to changes in the situation.